NovakMastilovic/ETL_DW_SSIS_University_Student_Administration_DB/README.md

 | **How**       | Study Type, Exam Type, Enrollment Status, Profile, Course Plan, Academic Year |
 | **How Many**  | Exam Results                                                              |

-#### Selected Dimensions
+*Table 1 - BI model Canvas*

-Based on the BI Model Canvas, we finalized the following dimensions to build the star schema for our data warehouse:
+Finally, Based on the BI Model Canvas, we finalized the following dimensions to build the star schema for our data warehouse:

 - **Student**: Captures demographic attributes, high school background, and entrance exam scores, aiding in demographic and academic performance analysis.
 - **Course**: Holds course-specific information, linking students to subjects and enabling performance evaluation at the course level.